-Akron Metropolitan Housing Authority Summit County 100 West Cedar Street Akron, Ohio 44307

-Regional Inspector General of Audit Department of Housing and Urban Development
+Akron Metropolitan Housing Authority Summit County 100 West Cedar Street Akron, OH 44307 Regional Inspector General of Audit Department of Housing and Urban Development

-We have audited the accompanying financial statements of the business-type activities and the discretely presented component units of the Akron Metropolitan Housing Authority, Summit County, Ohio (the Authority) for the year ended June 30, 2011, which collectively comprise the Authority's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities and its discretely presented component units of the Akron Metropolitan Housing Authority, Summit County, Ohio (the Authority), as of and for the year ended June 30, 2012, which collectively comprise the Authority's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the Authority's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
-We did not audit the financial statements of Eastland Woods, LLC, Wilbeth Arlington Homes, Ltd. Partnership, Akron Edgewood Homes LLC, and Edgewood Village, LLC, which represent 100 percent of the assets and 100 percent of the revenues of the Authority's discretely presented component units. statements were audited by other auditors whose unqualified report has been furnished to us, and our opinion, insofar as it related to the amounts included for these component units is based solely on the report of such other auditors.
+Our responsibility is to express opinions on these financial statements based on our audit.
+We did not audit the financial statements of Eastland Woods, LLC, Wilbeth Arlington Homes, Ltd. Partnership, Akron Edgewood Homes LLC, and Edgewood Village, LLC, which represent 100 percent of the assets and 100 percent of the revenues of the Authority's discretely presented component units.
+Those statements were audited by other auditors whose unqualified report has been furnished to us, and our opinion, insofar as it related to the amounts included for these component units is based solely on the report of such other auditors.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the basic financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the basic financial statements.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in the Comptroller General of the United States' Government Auditing Standards.
+Those standards require that we plan and perform the audit to reasonably assure whether the financial statements are free of material misstatement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audit and the report of the other auditors provides a reasonable basis for our opinions.

-In our opinion, the basic financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the discretely presented component units of the Akron Metropolitan Housing Authority, Summit County, Ohio, as of June 30, 2011, and the respective changes in financial position and cash flows, thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audit and the report of the other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the discretely presented component units of the Akron Metropolitan Housing Authority, Summit County, Ohio, as of June 30, 2012, and the respective changes in financial position and where applicable, cash flows, thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated February 22, 2012 on our consideration of the Authority's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated December 27, 2012, on our consideration of the Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 While we did not opine on the internal control over financial reporting or on compliance, that report describes the scope of our testing of internal control over financial reporting and compliance and the results of that testing.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards.
 You should read it in conjunction with this report in assessing the results of our audit.